-Unfortunately we have plenty of aborted content strategies to reference.
+Unfortunately, we have plenty of aborted content strategies to reference.

 I’ve seen these failed attempts close-up while consulting with large companies.
-I’ve also sat with small business owner while they try to understand what went wrong.
+I’ve also sat with small business owners while they try to understand what went wrong.
 I’ve observed that content strategy failures are rarely linked to a technology failure.
 The social networks work as advertised.

-Actually the Achilles heel in every circumstance can be traced to a common factor – underequipped, underutilized, and uninspired people.
+Actually, the Achilles heel in every circumstance can be traced to a common factor – underequipped, underutilized, and uninspired people.
 These people aren’t lazy, stupid, or slow.
-For the most part they are extremely talented.
+For the most part, they are extremely talented.
 But they still failed to convert the promised content strategy into the day-to-day tasks and habits needed for success.